Canonical orientations for moduli spaces of $G_2$-instantons with gauge group SU(m) or U(m)

 \section{Introduction}

-This is the third of four papers: Upmeier \cite{Upme}, Joyce--Tanaka--Upmeier \cite{JTU}, this paper, and Cao--Gross--Joyce \cite{CGJ}, on orientability and canonical orientations for gauge-theoretic moduli spaces.
+This is the third of six papers: Upmeier \cite{Upme}, Joyce--Tanaka--Upmeier \cite{JTU}, this paper, Cao--Gross--Joyce \cite{CGJ}, and the authors \cite{JoUp1,JoUp2}, on orientability, canonical orientations, and spin structures, for gauge-theoretic moduli spaces.

 The first \cite{Upme} proves the Excision Theorem (see Theorem \ref{thm.2.15} below), which relates orientations on different moduli spaces.
 The second \cite{JTU} develops the general theory of orientations of moduli spaces, and applies it in dimensions 3,4,5 and 6.
 This paper studies orientations of moduli spaces in dimension 7.
 It uses results from \cite{JTU,Upme}, but is self-contained and can be read independently.
 The sequel \cite{CGJ} concerns dimension~8.

-Let $X$ be a compact connected manifold, $G$ be $\SU(m)$ or $\U(m)$ for $m\ge 1$, and $\g$ be the Lie algebra of $G$, and $E\to X$ be a rank $m$ complex vector bundle with a $G$-structure, so that $E$ is associated to a principal $G$-bundle $Q \to X$ in the vector representation.
-Let $\Ad E$ be the associated bundle of Lie algebras, the bundle of skew-Hermitian endomorphisms of $E$, trace-free if~$G=\SU(m)$.
+Let $X$ be a compact connected manifold, $G$ be $\SU(m)$ or $\U(m)$ for $m\ge 1,$ and $\g$ be the Lie algebra of $G,$ and $E\to X$ be a rank $m$ complex vector bundle with a $G$-structure, so that $E$ is associated to a principal $G$-bundle $Q \to X$ in the vector representation.
+Let $\Ad E$ be the associated bundle of Lie algebras, the bundle of skew-Hermitian endomorphisms of $E,$ trace-free if~$G=\SU(m).$

-\begin{dfn} $\A_E\subset \Omega^1(Q,\g)$ is the \emph{space of connections} on $Q$, equipped with its affine Fr\'echet structure modelled on $\Omega^1(X,\Ad E)$.
-The \emph{gauge group} $\cG=\Aut(Q)$ acts continuously on $\A_E$ by pullback.
-The quotient space $\cB_E \coloneqq \A_E / \cG$ is the \emph{moduli space of connections} on $E$, as a topological space with the quotient topology.
-As in \cite[p.~133]{DoKr}, a connection $\nabla \in \A_E$ is \emph{irreducible} if the stabilizer group of $\nabla$ under the $\G$-action on $\A_E$ equals the centre $Z(G)$.
-Write $\A_E^\irr\subset\A_E$ for the subset of irreducible connections, and $\cB_E^\irr =\A_E^\irr/\G\subset\cB_E$ for the moduli space of irreducible connections. \end{dfn}
+\begin{dfn} $\A_E\subset \Omega^1(Q,\g)$ is the \emph{space of connections} on $Q,$ equipped with its affine Fr\'echet structure modelled on $\Omega^1(X,\Ad E).$ The \emph{gauge group} $\cG=\Aut(Q)$ acts continuously on $\A_E$ by pullback.
+The quotient space $\cB_E \coloneqq \A_E / \cG$ is the \emph{moduli space of connections} on $E,$ as a topological space with the quotient topology.
+As in \cite[p.~133]{DoKr}, a connection $\nabla \in \A_E$ is \emph{irreducible} if the stabilizer group of $\nabla$ under the $\G$-action on $\A_E$ equals the centre $Z(G).$ Write $\A_E^\irr\subset\A_E$ for the subset of irreducible connections, and $\cB_E^\irr =\A_E^\irr/\G\subset\cB_E$ for the moduli space of irreducible connections. \end{dfn}

-Suppose now that $(X,g)$ is an odd-dimensional compact Riemannian spin manifold with real spinor bundle $\sS\ra X$.
-The real Dirac operator coupled to the induced connections on $\Ad E$ defines a family of self-adjoint elliptic operators
+Suppose now that $(X,g)$ is an odd-dimensional compact Riemannian spin manifold with real spinor bundle $\sS\ra X.$ The real Dirac operator coupled to the induced connections on $\Ad E$ defines a family of self-adjoint elliptic operators